 It might be the most commonly used tool in the world.
 A sheet of paper and a pen.
 Just look at the desk you’re sitting at now, big chance you see a pen and a sheet of paper lying there in the glance of an eye.
 No problems with accessibility or an expired license of a program.
 No need to call a designer that knows her/his way around the whole Adobe Suite.

-2. Speed – paper prototyping is the quickest way you have to communicate your ideas
+Paper prototyping is the quickest way you have to communicate your ideas.

 Paper prototyping lets you sketch an idea in just a few seconds, and a full interface prototype in just a few hours.
 Make it quick and easy: don’t overcomplicate the sketches, and resist to the temptation of diving into details.
 If you struggle with sketching out your idea it is probably because you haven’t thought it out very well yet.

-3. Ease – everyone in the world (seriously: everyone) can make a drawing
+Everyone in the world (seriously: everyone) can make a drawing.

 If you read that last sentence in the previous paragraph and totally disagree with me because you think you are untalented and cannot sketch at all, you’re probably aiming to a beautiful artwork instead of a prototype.
 All shapes are made up of lines, squares, triangles, and circles..

-4. Action-bias – in comparison to an email where you describe your idea in words, a quick sketch is 50x more tangible
+In comparison to an email where you describe your idea in words, a quick sketch is 50x more tangible.

 If an image is worth 1000 words, then a prototype is worth 1000 images.
 Creating a sketch of your idea forces you to think about it, to really define the important elements and how you want to share the story.
 This is the single hardest element of prototyping.
 Good thing is: it’s fast and cheap, so you can create many different variations in minutes.